 Do I qualify to wear the Hidden Disabilities Sunflower?

 There is no qualifying list of hidden disabilities.
 If you have a hidden disability and feel that you would benefit from wearing a Hidden Disabilities Sunflower product, please do.

 Where can I pick up a Hidden Disabilities Sunflower item?

-Pick up Hidden Disabilities Sunflower items at the Sunport’s information booth (bag claim level in front of escelators) or the Aviation Administration offices (third level east of the escelators) between the hours of 8am and 5pm.
+Pick up Hidden Disabilities Sunflower items at the Sunport’s information booth (bag claim level in front of escalators) or the Aviation Administration offices (third level east of the escalators) between the hours of 8am and 5pm.

 What's the next step once I have a Hidden Disabilities Sunflower item?